Submitting your application

 6. ‘Do you have a valid national identity card?’
 This means a card issued by your country of nationality or residence outside the UK, not a BRP issued by the UK authorities.
 You do not have to submit your identity card.

 7. ‘Visa’ or ‘leave to remain’ means your immigration permission to be in the UK.
 This could be in the form of a sticker in your passport, or a BRP.

 8. ‘Do you currently have a visa or leave to remain?’
 Contact the Visa Advisers if you no longer have a current visa or biometric residence permit.
 For the question ‘what type of visa or leave to remain do you have?’ select the category of your visa or BRP, for example ‘Tier 4 (General) leave to remain’.
+If your visa type is 'Tier 4 (General) leave to enter', you can select Tier 4 (General) leave to remain.
 If your visa type is not on the drop down list, please contact the Visa Advisers to check whether you can apply in the UK.

 9. Start and end dates of your current visa or leave to remain: your visa or BRP will show the validity dates.
 If for your last visa application you had a 30 or 90 day vignette (visa sticker) in your passport and you collected a BRP after you arrived in the UK, give the start date of the vignette and the end date of your BRP.

 10. You will only have a BRP if you made your last visa application from within the UK or you applied outside the UK in 2015 or later and were instructed to collect a BRP on arrival.

 11. You will not have a National Insurance Number unless you applied for one.
 You need a National Insurance Number for employment in the UK.